pryv/dev-site/source/faq-api.md

 Notifications are sent as soon as there is a data change in the "events", "streams" or "accesses" for the whole user account.
 It is therefore possible to get notified of a data change that would not be in the scope of the access token.
 Notifications are likely to be scoped in the near future.

+## Set reminders

+### How to schedule reminders on data (stored on Pryv.io) ?

+You user might need to set himself a reminder such **"Notify me in X days"** in his Pryv.io account, similar to calender events.
+Two options are possible:
+- Store the reminder in an external setting (recommended)
+- Store the reminder in the `clientData` field of the concerned event and execute [webhooks](https://api.pryv.com/reference/#with-webhooks) for all `eventsChanges` to check if such a reminder is stored in `clientData`.
+However this solution can be costly performance-wise.

 ## Do you have a test setup where I could experiment with your API?